Information for New Graduate Students

 Most graduate students opt to live in the neighborhoods from Sugarhouse, north toward the Avenues, while most students don’t live west past the Gateway neighborhood.

 Figure 1: Salt Lake City neighborhoods surrounding the University of Utah

 Open enrollment for new graduate students is available as of July 26 and is done online via your student portal.
 Take a look at the instructions on the Graduate Division web site and the Fall 2020 Schedule of Classes.
 Discuss your course load with your primary advisor and don’t be afraid to consider several courses during the first week of class before finalizing your schedule.
 If you are doing research, you will also want to enroll in an independent study (research course).
 Please contact the department for the class number specific to your advisor, which changes every semester.

 II.
 What to do when you get to Salt Lake City

 You should be aware of who your research advisor is from the recruitment process.
 If you are at all unclear, please drop a note to the department.
 Please check in with your research advisor as soon as you get to campus so that you can start doing science.
 As mentioned above, please keep your advisor apprised of your summer plans and contact information and be sure that he/she knows when you plan to arrive.

-When you arrive in Salt Lake City please check in with Thea Hatfield, FASB 383, to get a key for your office and building access.
+When you arrive in Salt Lake City please check in the departmental office, FASB 383, to get a key for your office and building access.
 Thea can also help you with numerous general questions or problems.
 If you cannot find Thea, any of the departmental office staff will be able to assist you.